 The scale of the problem has escalated dramatically in recent years.
 E-commerce fraud is a global multi-billion-dollar industry affecting both merchants and consumers.
 Cumulative merchant losses for 2023-2027 are estimated at $343 billion (Juniper Research).
 Worldwide, 2.9% of total e-commerce revenue is lost to fraud - a slight improvement from 3.6% the previous year (MRC Global Fraud Report).
 For every $100 in fraud losses, actual total costs reach $207 - including chargeback fees, investigation costs, and lost merchandise (LexisNexis True Cost of Fraud).

 According to the CRIF study, two out of three German online retailers report an increase in e-commerce fraud.
 Total fraud damage in Germany amounts to 10.6 billion euros in twelve months (Global Anti-Scam Alliance).
 Nearly 50% of German residents fell victim to fraud attempts in the past twelve months (GASA).
-70% of all fraud losses are caused by phishing (ScamWatch HQ).
+Phishing is the dominant entry point, serving as the door-opener in over 84% of successful cyberattacks in Germany (GASA).

 The fraud detection market is growing accordingly: from $70.36 billion in 2025 to a projected $84.83 billion in 2026 (Fortune Business Insights).
 For shop operators, this means investing in fraud prevention is not optional - it is business-critical.